osg-htc/user-documentation/documentation/PATh/htc_workloads/specific_resources/multicore-jobs.md

 Multicore Jobs
 ====================================

-Please note, the OSG has limited support for multicore jobs.
+Please note, the PATh Facility has limited support for multicore jobs.
 Multicore jobs can be submitted for threaded or OpenMP applications.
 To request multiple cores (aka cpus) use the HTCondor *request_cpus* attribute in your submit file.